Neven12376/phantom-proxy1/README.md

+It does not deploy to
+-Vercel
+-Netlify
+-GitHub Pages
+-StackBlitz

-Does not deploy to vercel however it does deploy to -Render
+However, it does deploy to
+-Render
 -Codeanywhere
 -Gitpod